 New York Times – Saturday, February 15, 2014 – Natasha Singer Genevieve Bell, as a cultural anthropologist at Intel Labs, runs a team of about 100 researchers.
 The team studies how consumers interact with electronics and develops new technology experiences … Continued

-Join us for another semester of the Works in Progress series in the Department of Sociology and Anthropology.
-The purpose of the series is to provide a regular time and place for undergraduates, graduate students, and faculty affiliated with … Continued
+At the initiative of the student organized and led Anthropology Club, the Department has begun a series of student and faculty presentations.
+The purpose of the series is to provide a regular time and place for undergraduates, graduate students, and … Continued

 Paul Constantino, a biological anthropologist at Marshall University (within the Department of Biological Sciences) uses 3-D printing technology to enhance research and student learning.
 Learn more in the Marshall Parthenon.

 Do you get told what the good life is, or do you figure it out for yourself?
 Posed by a middle-aged lifestyle migrant who left a corporate career, this question invokes the theme of Opting for Elsewhere that emerges from … Continued